 Your generous donation will go towards covering the cost of the veterans’ welcome packets.
 Each 7- or 8-week residential treatment session is comprised of 32 veterans; a total of 224 veterans a year.
 At the beginning of each session, every veteran will be given a welcome packet filled with the following items:

 - calendar of community events

 - transportation vouchers

 - sport event passes (local, school, and professional)

 - note cards for veterans to send their family

 - postage stamps

 For information on local events that Affinity Project we will be holding in the Cincinnati/Northern Kentucky area, visit us on FaceBook

 Truckee, CA 96161

-Use credit card by clicking the link above.
+Make a donation using a credit card by clicking the link below.